How to Write Thank-You Emails That Actually Get Remembered

 2. Following client meetings, purchases, or renewals

 Expressing gratitude to clients isn’t just polite—it’s smart business.
-Research shows that customers who receive personalized thank you messages after purchases have a 67% higher retention rate.
+Research from Bain & Company found that increasing customer retention by just 5% boosts profits by 25-95% (hbr.org/2014/10/the-value-of-keeping-the-right-customers).
+A thank-you email after a purchase or renewal is one of the cheapest retention moves you can make.
 When a client chooses to work with you, especially if they renew a contract or service, a thank you email reinforces their decision and builds loyalty.

 Client Renewal Thank You Email Example: Thank you for continuing our partnership, [Client Name]!